anmolchawla/Data-Visualization---Time-Series-Country/ASSIGNMENT.md

 ## Description

+Create and publish a bubble cloud in three different ways.
+Use node.js to develop.
+Document your set-up in `README.md`, i.e., explain how to start the web server.

+Create three bubble charts in one HTML document:
-* **SVG prototype**: pick one attribute from UN Data for the same 10 countries of your Assignment 1 and create a bubble cloud with [Inkscape](http://www.inkscape.org) as an SVG prototype.
+* **SVG Prototype**: pick one attribute from UN Data for the same 10 countries of your Assignment 1 and create a bubble cloud with [Inkscape](http://www.inkscape.org) as an SVG prototype in prototype.svg.
+Put in `index.html`.
-* **SVG code**: manually recreate the same bubble cloud using SVG code (i.e., writing SVG yourself, not the SVG created by Inkscape!).
+* **SVG Code**: manually recreate the same bubble cloud by writing SVG code in `index.html` (i.e., writing SVG yourself, not re-using the SVG created by Inkscape!).
+Use a `style.css` file.
 * **Dynamic SVG**: recreate the same bubble cloud using JavaScript (i.e., dynamically generating the SVG).
-* Use node.js to develop and **document** your set-up in `README.md`.
-There should be a detailed description on how to start the web server from inside the repo.
+Use a `chart.js` file.
-* Put all three images in a single HTML page called `index.html`.
-Describe your data and charts as needed.
+* Describe your data and charts as needed in the page.

 ## Rubric